aneukayah/Gist-Auto/README.md

 2. Make sure your chrome driver is compatible with your chrome browser (chrome 84 version included)

-3. Make sure node modules already installed in your system
+3. Make sure node modules already installed in your system (included in repo)

 4. Edit username and email with your's credential in gist.feature file at features folder